 Lobbying for Legislative ChangesBecause of the size and breadth of its membership as well as the fact that it is not affiliated with any other municipal organizations, the PSMA is in an excellent position to lobby for legislative changes to benefit Mayors and the issues which concern them.
 It was the PSMA which sponsored the bill that now gives borough Mayors the right to speak at council meetings.
 For many years, the PSMA caused a bill to be introduced into the General Assembly which would enable a borough Mayor to receive money for performing weddings and increase the amount of reimbursement for attorneys' fees to $4,000.00, whenever a Mayor is forced to retain outside counsel.
 On May 17, 2012, the language of those previous bills became law when Governor Corbett approved House Bill 1702, now known as Act 43 of 2012, amending the Borough Code.
 Twice, the PSMA sent representatives to Harrisburg to advocate for other provisions that were incorporated into the Bill.

-Four years ago, the PSMA took a major step in support of legislation that would end Pennsylvania’s ignominious distinction of being the only state in the United States of America that does not allow its municipal police to use radar to enforce the motor vehicle speed limits set by the legislature.
-Again with the help of Duquesne University, School of Law, whose former Dean was Kenneth Gormley (a former Mayor), the PSMA obtained the services of a law student to help make a case with the General Assembly for bringing Pennsylvania in line with all of the other states on this important subject.
-The law student undertook extensive research on the laws and practices of other states with regard to the use of radar by municipal police. .
+In 2013, the PSMA took a major step in support of legislation that would end Pennsylvania’s ignominious distinction of being the only state in the United States of America that does not allow its municipal police to use radar to enforce the motor vehicle speed limits set by the legislature.
+Again, with the help of Duquesne University, School of Law, and then Dean, Kenneth Gormley (a former Mayor), the PSMA obtained the services of a law student to help make a case with the General Assembly for bringing Pennsylvania in line with all of the other states on this important subject.
+The law student undertook extensive research on the laws and practices of other states with regard to the use of radar by municipal police.